OmarAbdullwahhab/LaborVisa/README.md

 # LaborVisa
-a simple JavaFx application for labor visa management, using Spring for data access
+A simple JavaFx application for labor visa management, using Spring for data access